Universal Life Insurance Explained: Flexible Premiums, Permanent Coverage

 Guaranteed UL for estate planning: If you need a permanent death benefit to pay estate taxes or fund a buy-sell agreement, GUL provides the guarantee at a lower cost than whole life.

 IUL or VUL for tax-advantaged accumulation: High-income earners who've maxed all other tax-advantaged accounts (401k, IRA, HSA) sometimes use IUL for additional tax-deferred accumulation.
-The tax-free loan feature can fund retirement income without triggering RMDs.
+The tax-free loan feature can fund retirement income without triggering RMDs, and the death benefit itself is generally income-tax-free to beneficiaries under IRS rules.

 Avoid UL if: You primarily need income replacement for your family.
 Term life provides more death benefit per dollar.
 Universal life's complexity and cost are justified only if you specifically need the permanent coverage, flexibility, or cash value features.